 Years ago, dentists recommended that parents bring their child to the dentist for an initial visit by age 3.
 That has changed.
-The American Academy of Pediatric Dentistry, American Dental Association and American Academy of Pediatrics now recommend a dental visit for children when the first tooth appears or by the age of 1 latest.
+The American Academy of Pediatric Dentistry, American Dental Association and American Academy of Pediatrics now recommend a dental visit for children by age 1 or when the first tooth appears.